radovan-pranda/bionanolib/README.md

-# bionano-lib
+# bionanolib
-Package for BioNano data manipulation.
+bionanolib is R package for BioNano data manipulation.

-**Currently supported formats:**
+**Supported formats:**
 * BNX
-* MAP formats - CMAP, XMAP, SMAP and MAP
+* MAP, CMAP, XMAP, SMAP, INDEL - because of similarities between these formats, there is no reason to create functions specific for each format.
+So there is only one general function that is capable to load any file of these formats.
+* MAPRATE
+* ERR
 * CN
-* ERR
-* MAPRATE
+* SUMMARY
 * BED

 **Supported languages:**
 * R 3.4.x
-* Python 3.x - Coming soon

 **Notice:**
 If you have any problem with this package, please contact me or report it.
 I will try to solve it ASAP.